azhurb/RoboND-Rover-Project/writeup.md

 ### Autonomous Navigation and Mapping
 * I changed the `perception_step()` function within the `perception.py` script with the appropriate image processing functions to create a map and update `Rover()` data (similar to what you did with `process_image()` in the notebook).
-* Launched in autonomous mode my rover mapped 60% of the environment with 60% fidelity.
-And also found three rock samples.
+* Launched in autonomous mode my rover mapped 62% of the environment with 60% fidelity.
+And also found four rock samples.
 ![alt text][image2]

 ### Problems